TonyDeRosia/evennia-minimud/README.md

 If NPCs do not appear as expected, inspect `scripts/spawn_manager.py` to ensure the global spawn manager is running.
 Use `@spawnreload` to reload spawn entries from room prototypes and `@showspawns <room_vnum>` to list registered spawns.
-Check server logs for messages from `SpawnManager` about errors or skipped rooms.
+Check server logs for messages from `MobRespawnManager` about errors or skipped rooms.
 Also confirm each room prototype includes a valid `spawns` field with the correct NPC identifiers.
 The `redit` spawn editor now warns if you try to add an unknown prototype.